jafudi/flexpair/README.md

 - Patient-centered healthcare 🏥👩‍⚕️️🩺🤕🧘📧🧑‍🔬‍🧫🔬
 - Remote podcast production 🧔🎙🎛⟷🎙👩‍🦱🎧
 - Virtual karaoke party 🎉🕺🎶⟷🎤🥳🎼
+- 🧠 Brain storming and technology brokering 💡♻

 TODO: Assign contacts as well as competitor products to use cases